While you can’t escape tax season, you can make it less painful by claiming all of the deductions you’re eligible for as an ecommerce entrepreneur.

 - You must spend the majority of your time working on your business and performing business tasks while in your home office

-There should also be no other space where you can work (such as an external office or a coworking space), the cost of which you’re also deducting.
+There should also be no other space where you can work (such as an external office or a coworking space or office, the cost of which you’re also deducting).

 If you use the simplified option for claiming this deduction, you can deduct $5 per square foot of home used for business (up to a maximum of 300 square feet).